Claualvarez/Sequence_analysis_intro/README.md

-# Tutorial: introduction to sequence analysis using the MPI Bioinformatics Toolkit
+# Tutorial: Introduction to sequence analysis using the MPI Bioinformatics Toolkit

 ______